-Any student bringing a cellular device, including a smart watch or similar device, onto school grounds, along with his/her guardian(s), agree to the following:
+Any student bringing a cellular device, including a smartwatch or similar device as noted above, onto school grounds, along with his/her guardian(s), agree to the following:

-- 1. The faculty and staff of Lakewood Catholic Academy are not responsible, in any way, for damage to or the loss of students' cellular phones/devices. - 2.
-All phones and devices are to be given to each student's homeroom teacher before 8:10am and are to be turned off (not placed on silent or vibrate). - 3.
-Phones/devices are brought to school with the understanding that they are not to be used during school hours and will not be returned to a student until dismissal, without exception, unless a student is leaving early, in which case he/she is not to interrupt a classroom for the sole purpose of retrieving his/her cellular phone/device. - 4.
-It is not the responsibility of the homeroom teacher, nor any other staff member, to seek out a student who did not collect his/her phone/device, nor is it the right of any student to go through the property of any teacher, or expect any other staff member to do so, to retrieve his/her phone/device.
+1. The faculty and staff of Lakewood Catholic Academy are not responsible, in any way, for damage to or the loss of students' cellular phones/devices.

+2. All phones and devices are to be given to each student's teacher upon entering homeroom and are to be turned off (not placed on silent or vibrate).

+3. Phones/devices are brought to school with the understanding that they are not to be used during school hours and will not be returned to a student until dismissal, without exception, unless a student is leaving early.

+4. It is not the responsibility of the homeroom teacher, nor any other staff member, to seek out a student who did not collect his/her phone/device, nor is it the right of any student to go through the property of any teacher, or expect any other staff member to do so, to retrieve his/her phone/device.